Mat Collishaw (1966, Nottingham, UK).

 Artist often refers to the work of old masters.
 Most of his art pieces contain references to historical themes and classical techniques of portraying nature, characteristic of the culture of a given era.
 Borrowed images are digitally processed and appear in a new interpretation of the relationship between representation and reality.

 Collishaw’s interest in the Victorian era is no coincidence: 19th century Britain viewed itself as a leader in scientific progress and empirical soberness.
 Referring to this period in his works, Collishaw imitates its ornamental, romantic style, but at the same time sheds light on society’s darker side, where base instincts are inherent in man regardless of the time period or of aesthetic or scientific advancement.
 His interest in this era is also associated with the study of the early Victorian technique used to create optical illusions.
 With the help of spectral projections, innovative photography techniques, and zoetropes invented in the early days of the Victorian era, Collishaw recreates effects that underlay pre-cinematic animation.

 “My desire is to show the viewer how the time in which we live affects our perception of the world around us.
 These days, it’s difficult to slow down and absorb imagery of the past.
 Over time, our perception of paintings changes, not only because they become iconic, but because the media around us has totally changed.
 We don’t generally stand around looking at a picture that’s not moving, because it’s not that interesting compared to what else is on offer.
 I’m trying to reintroduce the concept of time to these works, to prompt the viewer to look at each of them a little longer and thus immerse themselves in the history of each picture.”

-Mat Collishaw’s works have been exhibited in numerous museums and public collections globally, including:
+Mat Collishaw’s works have been exhibited in numerous museums and are represented in many public and private collections globally, including:

-Museum of Old and New Art, New South Wales, Australia
+Museum of Old and New Art (New South Wales, Australia) Olbricht Collection (Berlin, Germany)